warp.fem

 scalar_space = fem.make_polynomial_space(deformed_geo, degree=scalar_space_degree)

-The PicQuadrature provides a way to define Particle-In-Cell quadratures from a set or arbitrary particles, which can be helpful to develop MPM-like methods.
+This operator is also leveraged by the PicQuadrature to provide a way to define Particle-In-Cell quadratures from a set or arbitrary particles, making it possible to implement MPM-type methods.
 The particles are automatically bucketed to the geometry cells when the quadrature is initialized.
 This is illustrated by the example_stokes_transfer.py and example_apic_fluid.py examples.

 The FEM toolkit makes it possible to perform integration on a subset of the domain elements, possibly re-indexing degrees of freedom so that the linear system contains the local ones only.
 This is useful for distributed computation (see warp/examples/fem/example_diffusion_mgpu.py), or simply to limit the simulation domain to a subset of active cells (see warp/examples/fem/example_stokes_transfer.py).